gis-ops/routingjs/README.md

 ## Bundle

-We use `rollup.js` to build the file bundles, both for the whole package as well as for each router (see [`rollup.config.js`](https://github.com/gis-ops/routing-js/blob/main/rollup.config.js)).
-You can run that bundling process with `npm run bundle`.
+We use `lerna` to handle bundling the packages.